Boeing E-7 Wedgetail: South Korea

-On 7 November 2006, Boeing won a $1.6 billion contract with South Korea to deliver four aircraft by 2012.
+In November 2006, Boeing won a $1.6 billion contract with South Korea to deliver four aircraft by 2012.
 Boeing beat the other entrant, IAI Elta's Gulfstream G550-based aircraft, which was eliminated from the competition in August 2006.
-The first Peace Eye aircraft was delivered to Gimhae Air Base, Busan for acceptance testing on 1 August 2011 with the remaining three aircraft delivered every six months until 2012.
-The second aircraft was modified into an AEW&C configuration by Korea Aerospace Industries (KAI), then delivered to Gimhae Air Base on 13 December 2011.
-After receiving AEW&C modifications by KAI, the third aircraft was delivered on 17 May 2012 to Gimhae Air Base.
-The fourth aircraft was delivered on 24 October 2012.
+The first Peace Eye aircraft was delivered to Gimhae Air Base, Busan for acceptance testing in August 2011 with the remaining three aircraft delivered every six months until 2012.
+The second aircraft was modified into an AEW&C configuration by Korea Aerospace Industries (KAI), then delivered to Gimhae Air Base in December 2011.
+After receiving AEW&C modifications by KAI, the third aircraft was delivered in May 2012 to Gimhae Air Base.
+The fourth aircraft was delivered in October 2012.

+In October 2019, the South Korean newspaper Munwha reported that the four E-7 aircraft had suffered from frequent breakdowns from 2013 to 2019, incurring costs of 350 billion Korean won, comparable to the 400 billion Korean won each aircraft cost to procure.
+The fleet availability between 2015 and 2019 was 63-73%, below the 75% target operating rate.

+In 2023, South Korea initiated a competitive program to acquire four additional AEW&C aircraft.
+The Boeing E-7, Saab Global Eye, and a L3Harris Gulfstream-based variant competed for the contract, with the L3Harris/ELTA bid winning in 2025.